 Since I started travelling solo around Australia, I have tried different kinds of insurance.
 From policies purchased through travel agents, in my early trips, to local travel insurance companies.

-It’s only in 2012 that I started using travel insurance from World Nomads.
-In the last 4 years I purchased 9 travel insurance policies.
-Fortunately nothing ever happened to me – and I keep my fingers crossed – so I never needed to make a claim, fortunately.
+It’s in 2012 that I started using travel insurance from World Nomads.
+In the last years, I purchased over 10 travel insurance policies.
+Over the past years, no accident happened to me – I keep my fingers crossed – so I never needed to make a claim, fortunately.

 What is World Nomads – their best features

-WorldNomads.com offers travel insurance from international established and reliable underwriters, including BUPA Denmark, to travellers from over 150 countries travelling to 196 worldwide destinations.
+World Nomads offers travel insurance from international established and reliable underwriters, including BUPA Denmark, to travellers from over 150 countries travelling to 196 worldwide destinations.

-World Nomads has been crafted for the adventurous traveller, from the youngest backpacker to the mature traveller, who is active in the outdoors (hiking, biking, swimming, etc.) and do adventure activities (abseiling, scuba-diving, snorkeling, and more).
-You can take a look at the complete list adventure sports and activities covered from World Nomads.
+World Nomads has been crafted for adventurous traveller.
+From the youngest backpacker to the mature traveller aged 65, who loves to be active outdoors (hiking, biking, swimming, etc.) and do all those fun and adventurous activities (abseiling, scuba diving, snorkelling, and more).

 8 reasons to choose travel insurance from World Nomads